vikkiklikk/deildin-next/README.md

 # deildin-next

-A Dota 2 tournament website
+A Dota 2 tournament website.

+Made with NextJS